avian3d

 Shapecasting or sweep testing is a spatial query that finds intersections between colliders and a shape that is travelling along a half-line.
 It is very similar to raycasting, but instead of a “point” we have an entire shape travelling along a half-line.
 One use case is determining how far an object can move before it hits the environment.

-For each hit during shapecasting, the hit entity, the time of impact, two local points of intersection and two local normals will be stored in ShapeHitData.
-The time of impact refers to how long the shape travelled before the initial hit, which is essentially the distance from the shape origin to the global point of intersection.
+For each hit during shapecasting, the hit entity, a distance, two world-space points of intersection and two world-space normals will be stored in ShapeHitData.
+The distance refers to how far the shape travelled before the initial hit.

 There are two ways to perform shapecasts.